brokiem/Fluentcord/README.md

   </tr>
 </table>

+> [!NOTE]
+> Only the UI has been implemented so far.
+The backend is still in development.
+But voice chat is working in my experimental branch.

 <br/>
 Fluentcord is an alternative Discord client for Windows, Linux, and Mac, designed with a focus on resource efficiency and performance.
 <br/><br/>